I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects-getcurrentprocesspeb.md

 <p> </p>

 ## -remarks
-<p>In user-mode debugging, this method provides the same information as <a href="https://msdn.microsoft.com/library/windows/hardware/ff545787">GetCurrentProcessDataOffset</a>.</p>

-<p>In kernel-mode debugging, the location returned is that of the PEB structure for the system process in which the last event occurred.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>In user-mode debugging, this method provides the same information as <a href="https://msdn.microsoft.com/library/windows/hardware/ff545787">GetCurrentProcessDataOffset</a>.</p>
+<p>In user-mode debugging, this method provides the same information as <a href="debugger.getcurrentprocessdataoffset">GetCurrentProcessDataOffset</a>.</p>

 <p>In kernel-mode debugging, the location returned is that of the PEB structure for the system process in which the last event occurred.</p>